This resource will help you answer common questions students ask about Handshake!

 Why should I make a Handshake account if I already have a LinkedIn account?

-- Handshake has the most opportunities for students and recent graduates of any job platform, and is the only one that lets employers recruit specifically at your institution.
+- Handshake has the most opportunities for students and new university graduates of any job platform, and is the only one that lets employers recruit specifically at your institution

 - All the jobs are posted just for students, which means you aren’t competing against professionals with 5+ years of experience.
 No experience required.